-49ers operating remotely after positive coronavirus test, on eve of Thursday game
+Matthew Stafford on Lions’ covid-19 list; 49ers operating remotely on eve of Thursday night game

+The Lions announced the roster move with Stafford but did not specify whether he tested positive or was exposed to the virus.
+The covid-19 reserve list is for players in both categories.
+This is Stafford’s second stint on the list after having been placed on it during training camp in August.
+The Lions said at the time that it had been for a false positive test result.

+In the 49ers case, the league and the team were conducting contact tracing.
+Any players or coaches classified as high-risk close contacts of the player who tested positive, reportedly wide receiver Kendrick Bourne, would be placed in a mandatory five-day isolation and would miss the game.

-The Niners said in a written statement that they learned of the positive test result Wednesday and the player “immediately went into self-quarantine” while the 49ers entered the NFL’s intensive protocols for any team with coronavirus cases or exposed to the virus.
+The Niners said in a written statement that they learned of the positive test result Wednesday and the player “immediately went into self-quarantine” while they entered the NFL’s intensive protocols for any team with coronavirus cases or exposed to the virus.
 The Niners said that “all team functions” would be conducted virtually Wednesday.

 “The health and safety of our players, staff and community are the organization’s highest priority,” the 49ers said in their statement.
 “We will continue to work closely with the NFL and medical professionals and will follow their direction.”